Last updated on December 9th, 2020 at 10:07 am

 It was renamed Kota Kinabalu in 1960s when the state was returned to Malaysia and renamed from North Borneo to Sabah itself.
 The only mode of public transport is buses, so almost every family has more than one car and up to even four.

 As tourists, the best and likely most convenient and only way to get around is by Grab.
 A ride from the airport cost as little as 8 RM depending on where you are staying (likely 12 RM if you are staying in the city center), and around 5 RM around town.

 The historical pier of Kota Kinabalu, the Jesselton Point is on the northern edge of town center with a distinctive archway above the entrance.
 It is the gateway to the beautiful islands of the Tunku Abdul Rahman National Park (see how to visit the islands here) with many shops and restaurants by the waterfront.
+For sea lovers, it’s one of the best things to do in Kota Kinabalu.
 The pier area isn’t big, so if you are only going there for a look it can be done in 15 minutes or so.

 From above or one of the piers, you can see the word Jesselton Point written on it as well.
 A good vantage point would be the rooftop bar at Mercure Hotel.

 Gaya Street Sunday Market